MeWe builds a bridge between government and business

 While there, he saw how difficult it was for government agencies to ensure proper oversight.
 The system clearly failed in the wake of the housing crisis that brought the U.S. economy to the brink of total collapse… and the economy took nearly a decade to recover.

-Suri’s company, MeWe, the “TurboTax for compliance”, was born out of his frustration with that experience.
+Suri’s company, MeWe, the “TurboTax for compliance,” was born out of his frustration with that experience.

-Founded in 2014, the company raised a $2.3 million seed round earlier this year from investors including Urban.us, the government technology and climate-focused early stage investment fund, and the GovTech fund (whose limited partners include Jeff Bezos and former General David Petraeus).
+Founded in 2014, the company raised a $2.3 million seed round earlier this year from investors, including Urban Us, the government technology and climate-focused early-stage investment fund, and the GovTech fund (whose limited partners include Jeff Bezos and former General David Petraeus).

 “I thought maybe there was a better way to get things done outside of government,” Suri said.